-While water soluble softgels greatly enhance the bioavailability of CBD compounds, it’s important to know that everyone metabolizes CBD differently and there’s a wide range of dosing used across conditions.
+While water soluble softgels greatly enhance the bioavailability of full spectrum CBD products, it’s important to know that everyone metabolizes Cannabidiol differently and there’s a wide range of dosing used across conditions.
 An average healthy adult may get the desired result from one dropper; others may require more.
 It may take some testing to determine what the right amount is for your body, based on your goals.
 Please consult your primary care physician for specific dosing questions.

 Pros of water based CBD